opinionscience/EUInstruct/README.md

 Following the release of LLama in February 2023, there has been a swift development of instruction datasets to fine-tune LLMs for conversational uses or on specific tasks.
 Yet theses dataset are largely focused on English and to a lesser extent on Chinese.

 This project strives to compile the available instruction dataset for European languages, in the spirit of supporting a wider multilingual ecosystem of open source LLMs.
 This include two major collections:
-* Original instructions in 28 European languages.
+* Original instructions in 28 European languages identified through lang_detect.
 * Translated instructions in a smaller selections of European languages.

 Our main sources include for original instructions: